jojo-v-dongen/populairify/README.md

 # populairify
-A website to explore and suggest music from unpopular artists.
+A website to explore and suggest music from unpopular artists. <br>
 Currently still under development, coming soon!

 ## What is Populairify?